MS-Teams-UROP/AnonymousBot/README.md

 This bot can be used to send anonymous messages to teams channels.

 ## How to use this bot
-Demo can be found [here](https://www.youtube.com/watch?v=gHB4X5Tunrk)
+Demo of the bot can be found [here](https://www.youtube.com/watch?v=gHB4X5Tunrk)

+Unfortunately, the bot has not been configured for the public to use, due to the graph APi permissions required.

-A user can message this bot personally, in a personal teams chat with the bot.
+A user can start a personal teams chat with this bot.
 The user then needs to specify a team and channel for the bot to send an anonymous message to.
-The bot will then send the mssage to the team on the user's behalf, while hiding the user's identity.
+The bot will then send the mssage to the channel on the user's behalf, while hiding the user's identity.
+Commands:
+'/start' : begin dialogue with bot, bot will prompt user to choose a team '/help' : get information on how to use the bot
 ## Prerequisites

 1. [Node.js](https://nodejs.org) version 10.14.1 or higher